 PRO TIP: If engines do to reach optimal engine temps, you can have Air Fuel issues or cause the factory ECU to not go into a proper closed loop.

 Having a low coolant level of course means a diminished cooling capacity due to a lack of volume as well as a lack of flow.
 If your coolant is low, you obviously have a leak.
 Fix the leak and refill the coolant.
 Check after a few drive cycles and top off again as needed.

-Don't forget to add coolant additive such as Royal Purple Purple Ice when refilling your cooling system.
-This synthetic additive further reduces engine heating by reducing the surface tension of the radiator fluids and improves heat transfer.
+Don't forget to add coolant additives such as Royal Purple Purple Ice when refilling your cooling system.
+This synthetic additive further reduces the chances of overheating by reducing the surface tension of the radiator fluids and improves heat transfer.

-This one is typically associated with the cooling system constantly "boiling over" because of compression escaping in to the cooling system and the cylinder/cylinders affected will typically exhibit a miss.
-This failure is most prevalent on power-adder cars.
+This one is typically associated with the cooling system constantly "boiling over" because of compression escaping into the cooling system and the cylinder/cylinders affected will typically exhibit a miss.
+This failure is most prevalent in power-adder cars.